Skip to product information

 Now we can get stuck into the coffees themselves.

-Ethiopia: Edidio Grade 2
+Ethiopia Edidio Grade 2

-Using Since: June 2025
+Using Since - June 2025

 Approximately 800 coffee producers from the Edido region deliver ripe cherries to Wonberta’s Edido washing station where the cherries are sorted and dried on raised beds.
 Generally the smallholder owns approximately 1⁄2 hectare of land.
 Cherries are regularly turned every 2 to 3 hours in the first few days to promote even drying of the cherries for five to six weeks.
+The dried cherries are then hulled and stored in the high altitude and cool temperature washing station to let the coffees rest and preserve the longevity of the coffees.

 Recipe